utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 Property names should follow Kotlin's style which is `camelCase`.
 For consistency with Godot's style, your properties are actually registered as `snake_case`.
 So a property `someFlag` in Kotlin is usable in GDScript as `some_flag`.

+## Core type specifics

+Godot core type always need to have a value.
+Hence you cannot register properties of core types (like `Vector3`) with lateinit.

 ## Exporting properties